 Small, compact and placed in continuation of line of leg, with absolutely sound pasterns.
 Hind feet rather longer than the fore-feet.
 Toes compact; well knuckled; nails short, thick and preferably black.

-Undocked, short, set low, thick at root, tapering quickly towards tip, preferably straight, and long enough to cover anus.
+Undocked, set low, thick at root, tapering quickly towards tip, preferably straight, and long enough to cover anus.
 Never curling over back nor carried gaily.

 Free and flowing.
 Soundness of movement of the utmost importance.